Family member of Indianapolis bar shooting victim speaks out

 A witness said Brotherman Tavern is a members only bar, so news that five people got shot inside is alarming to to them.
 A club member said Saturday was the first time the accused shooter had come there.

-One of the people injured is 57-year-old Greg Parker.
-“He’s always fixing on everybody’s house.
+"He's always fixing on everybody’s house.
 Everybody knows him.
 He’s never messing with nobody.
-He is always happy just wanting to party,” Parker’s nephew Marcus Robinson said.
+He is always happy just wanting to party," Parker's nephew Marcus Robinson said.

 Robinson said his uncle was struck several times.